ccmc/ccmc-software/kameleon-plus/trunk/kameleon-plus-working/docs/source/Quick_start.rst

 -----
 .. highlight:: console

-To minimize clutter, Kameleon-plus now uses an out-of-source system-dependent build structure.
+To minimize clutter, Kameleon-plus now uses an out-of-source system-independent build structure.
 To build the library and example executables, make a fresh build directory::

     mkdir ~/Kameleon-plus-build